chandrashakhor/chandrashakhor/README.md

-I have completed all kinds of things that are needed for web development.✌️ ✌️ Expert IN: 1.HTML5 2.CSS3 3.Java Script 4.BootStrap 5.jQuery 6.MySQL 7.PHP
+I have completed all kinds of things that are needed for web development.✌️ ✌️

+Expert IN: 1.html5 2.css3 3.Java Script 4.BootStrap 5.jQuery 6.MySQL 7.PHP
 ✔Also I have a good knowledge in MySql, C, Python.
 Feel free to contact with me.📩

-Skills: jQuery / BootStrap / JavaScript/ HTML / CSS / MySQL / PHP
+Skills: jQuery / BootStrap / JavaScript/ html5 / css3 / MySQL / PHP
 💚 🔭 I’m currently working on this page.

 💙🌱 I’m currently learning jQuery / BootStrap / JavaScript/ HTML / CSS / MySQL / PHP